-DETROIT – It’s been extremely difficult to keep up with new Detroit Pistons general manager Troy Weaver over the last week, as he makes a flurry of trades, draft picks, free agent signings and salary maneuvers.
+DETROIT – It’s been extremely difficult to keep up with new Detroit Pistons general manager Troy Weaver over the last few weeks, as he makes a flurry of trades, draft picks, free agent signings and salary maneuvers.

 Here’s a look at all the moves Weaver has made so far, in chronological order: